Puzzle summary

 Is my data stored?

-No. All processing happens in your browser and nothing is transmitted to any server.
+No. Everything runs locally in your browser; nothing is sent to a server.

 Glossary: